Sovereign Hill: Mine Tours

 There are two mines which have guided tours at regular intervals.
 The Red Hill Mine is a self-guided tour that tells the story of a group of Cornishmen and their discovery of the Welcome Nugget.
 The Sovereign Quartz Mine runs 40-minute guided tours and features several underground displays.
 Above ground it also features steam-driven machinery for pumping water and processing the ore.
 More recently an attraction titled "Trapped" has been added.
 This exhibit, which is set in series of above-ground concrete structures designed to look like tunnels from within, tells the story of the New Australasian Gold Mine disaster at Creswick in 1882.
 Twenty-two miners died because of the collapse and flooding of the New Australasian No. 2 Mine.
 This is still considered one of Australia's worst mining disasters.
 Australia's worst mining disaster was the Mount Keira Mine Disaster in 1902 which killed 96 workers.

-AURA

-The immersive son et lumiere show depicting the story of gold.
-It is run at night for a length of 90 minutes, a high impact, graphic presentation which explores the creation, discovery and impact of the precious metal then and now.